Kozea/Radicale/pages/user_documentation.rst

 The *authenticated user* is the login used for authentication.

-4 different configurations are available, you can choose the one you want in your configuration file.
+5 different configurations are available, you can choose the one you want in your configuration file.
+You can also write and use a custom module handle rights management if you need a specific pattern.

 None
 ~~~~